SELECTED PRESS QUOTES

 "Unlike anything heard before.
 This is jazz for the 21st century."

-— Scott Yanow, author of thousands of articles for the All Music Guide To Jazz (from a review of Fallen Angeles)
+— Scott Yanow, author of thousands of articles for the All Music Guide to Jazz

 "Spectacular trumpet soloing...mesmerizing..."

 — Bruce L Gallanter, Downtown Music Gallery

 "Daniel Rosenboom's trumpet and electronics tour de force Evolution captures all the gravity of '70s prog rock with a dramatic flair of Freddy Mercury-proportions...Rosenboom goes for the jugular both rhythmically and melodically, running through time signatures like a box of Kleenex at an AA meeting."

 "Rosenboom's virtuosic performance added great excitement to the piece as we flew through fantastic landscapes or saw flashes of other images: a flutter-tongued passage gave way to a reflective, beautiful melody in the trumpet part. "

 REVIEWS OF Burning Ghosts: